 The date of creation of the original version of the vocabulary.
 Please provide the Creation Date in the following format:

 Revision Cycle refers to information about a regular revision cycle under which the vocabulary develops.
 This may be provided in definite frequency (i.e. Biannually, Yearly, Monthly, etc.).

 Notes provide additional information about the vocabulary being described.

 Owner refers to the individual or organisation that owns the particular record in the RVA portal.
-If this field is left blank, the vocabulary will only be accessible by the account which created it.
+Note: Once set, the owner field is read-only and cannot be changed via the interface.

 You may provide top concepts that appear in the vocabulary.
 You may provide more than one top concept for your vocabulary.